etiennestuder/gradle-credentials-plugin/README.md

 ### Store encrypted credentials

 You can store new credentials or update existing credentials through the `addCredentials` task.
-Pass along the credentials key and value through the `credentialsKey` and `credentialsValue` project properties.
+Pass along the credentials key and value through the task options `--key` and `--value`.
 The credentials are stored in the _GRADLE_USER_HOME/gradle.encrypted.properties_.

-    gradle addCredentials -PcredentialsKey=someKey -PcredentialsValue=someValue
+    gradle addCredentials --key someKey --value someValue

 Optionally, pass along a custom passphrase through the `credentialsPassphrase` project property.
 The credentials are stored in the passphrase-specific _GRADLE_USER_HOME/gradle.MD5HASH.encrypted.properties_ where the _MD5HASH_ is calculated from the specified passphrase.

-    gradle addCredentials -PcredentialsKey=someKey -PcredentialsValue=someValue -PcredentialsPassphrase=mySecretPassPhrase
+    gradle addCredentials --key someKey --value someValue -PcredentialsPassphrase=mySecretPassPhrase

 ### Remove encrypted credentials

 You can remove existing credentials through the `removeCredentials` task.
-Pass along the credentials key through the `credentialsKey` project property.
+Pass along the credentials key through the `--key` project property.
 The credentials are removed from the _GRADLE_USER_HOME/gradle.encrypted.properties_.

-    gradle removeCredentials -PcredentialsKey=someKey
+    gradle removeCredentials --key someKey

 Optionally, pass along a custom passphrase through the `credentialsPassphrase` project property.
 The credentials are removed from the passphrase-specific _GRADLE_USER_HOME/gradle.MD5HASH.encrypted.properties_ where the _MD5HASH_ is calculated from the specified passphrase.

-    gradle removeCredentials -PcredentialsKey=someKey -PcredentialsPassphrase=mySecretPassPhrase
+    gradle removeCredentials --key someKey -PcredentialsPassphrase=mySecretPassPhrase

 ## Access credentials in build